huaweicloud/terraform-provider-hcs/docs/resources/network_acl_rule.md

 * `ip_version` - (Optional, Int) Specifies the IP version, either 4 (default) or 6.
 This parameter is available after the IPv6 function is enabled.

-* `source_ip_address` - (Optional, String) Specifies the source IP address that the traffic is allowed from.
+* `source_ip_addresses` - (Optional, List) A list of Specifies the source IP address that the traffic is allowed from.
 The default value is *0.0.0.0/0*.
-For example: xxx.xxx.xxx.xxx (IP address), xxx.xxx.xxx.0/24 (CIDR block).
+For example: xxx.xxx.xxx.0/24 (CIDR block).

-* `destination_ip_address` - (Optional, String) Specifies the destination IP address to which the traffic is allowed.
+* `destination_ip_addresses` - (Optional, List) A list of Specifies the destination IP address to which the traffic is allowed.
   The default value is *0.0.0.0/0*.
-For example: xxx.xxx.xxx.xxx (IP address), xxx.xxx.xxx.0/24 (CIDR block).
+For example: xxx.xxx.xxx.0/24 (CIDR block).

 * `source_ports` - (Optional, List) A list of Specifies the source port number or port number range.
 The value ranges from 1 to
   65535.
 For a port number range, enter two port numbers connected by a colon(:).
 For example, 1:100.